David E. H. Jones

-David Edward Hugh Jones (20 April 1938 – 19 July 2017) was a British chemist and author, who under the pen name Daedalus was the fictional inventor for DREADCO.
+David Edward Hugh Jones (20 April 1938 – 19 July 2017) was a British chemist and writer, who - under the pen name Daedalus - was the fictional inventor for DREADCO.
 Jones' columns as Daedalus were published for 38 years, starting weekly in 1964 in New Scientist.
 He then moved to the journal Nature, and continued to publish until 2002.
 Columns from these magazines, along with additional comments and implementation sketches, were collected in two books: The Inventions of Daedalus: A Compendium of Plausible Schemes (1982) and The Further Inventions of Daedalus (1999).

 Early life and education

 He was born in Southwark, London.
 His father, Philip, was an advertising copywriter.
 His mother was Dorothea, née Sitters.
 He had one brother, Peter Vaughan Jones.
 He attended Crofton Primary School in Orpington, Kent, and then Eltham College.

 His professional training was as a chemist.
 In 1962, he graduated in chemistry and completed a PhD in organic chemistry from Imperial College London.